The Giant’s Causeway

 The Guide to Have The Best Giants Causeway Visitor Experience

-Welcome to one of the most amazing places on the planet; The Giant’s Causeway.
-The Giants Causeway comprises around 40,000 thousands of mostly hexagonal basalt columns descending gently into the sea.
+Welcome to one of the most amazing places on the planet: The Giant’s Causeway.
+The Giants Causeway comprises around 40,000 thousand primarily hexagonal basalt columns descending gently into the sea.
 Depending on who you believe, the stones were formed either by an underwater volcano’s geological actions or by a giant named Finn McCool, who lived and battled along the north Antrim Coast.
+The causeway coastal route is a scenic drive along the Antrim Coast, featuring the Giant’s Causeway and a series of stunning natural and cultural attractions.

-The Giant’s Causeway Official Guide pride itself on offering a place to find fun and educational guided tours for you, your family, and friends.
-We delight in sharing this natural wonder with visitors to Northern Ireland.
+Giant’s Causeway Official Guide prides itself on offering a place to find fun and educational guided tours for you, your family, and your friends.
+We delight in sharing this natural wonder with visitors to Northern Ireland, where the Giant’s Causeway stands as a UNESCO World Heritage site and one of the most popular tourist attractions in the country.

-Make your trip a memorable one by spending a day on a tour of The Giant’s Causeway from Portrush, Belfast or even Dublin.
-You will enjoy a comprehensive visit to Northern Ireland’s only UNESCO World Heritage site and visit nearby famous attractions.
-There’s no need to read about the rich history; instead, let our tour guide provide the facts and figures while you focus on taking in its beauty.
+Make your trip memorable by spending a day on a tour of The Giant’s Causeway from Portrush, Belfast or even Dublin.
+You will comprehensively visit Northern Ireland’s only UNESCO World Heritage site and nearby famous attractions along the north coast.
+Notable stops along the causeway coastal route include Dunluce Castle, perched dramatically on the cliffs, and Whiterocks Beach, known for its pale cream sands and scenic beauty.
+There’s no need to read about the rich history; let our tour guide provide the facts and figures while you focus on taking in its beauty.

-Travel along the iconic Giant’s Causeway Coast Route in comfort, and let yourself be enchanted by the gorgeous locations on the Antrim Coast, the lush beauty of the Irish landscape, and of course, the Giant’s Causeway itself.
-Take away the hassle of checking maps, stopping to ask for directions, and we will ensure you see the best spots and get plenty of time to explore the Giant’s Causeway.
+Travel along the iconic Giant’s Route in comfort, and let yourself be enchanted by the gorgeous locations on the Antrim Coast, the lush beauty of the Irish landscape, and the Giant’s Causeway itself—one of the most popular tourist attractions in the area.
+Take away the hassle of checking maps and stopping to ask for directions, and we will ensure you see the best spots and get plenty of time to explore the Giant’s Causeway.

 Check out our Tours Page for a range of excellent tours.